+The severity of involvement is often limited to the serosal (outer) layer of the rectum and pararectal locations where inflammatory tissue hardened in the form of fibrosis.
 The most commonly affected portion of the bowel is in the cul-de-sac region and the anterior portion of the rectum, neighboring the upper part of the vagina.
-The severity of involvement is often limited to the serosal (outer) layer of the rectum and pararectal locations.
-This is the area around the rectum including the surface called the peritoneum.
+This area around the rectum, including the surface peritoneum is called the pouch of Douglas.

 Our office is located on 872 Fifth Avenue New York, NY 10065.